Importance of getting a physical exam to diagnose your spinal condition

 - Observe the patient’s posture for hunching, sagging or other abnormalities brought about by pain

 - Ask the patient to perform certain movements to check range of motion and balance, and to see if certain movements cause the pain to recede or flare up

-- Solicit patient feedback from each activity performed as to pain, pain relief, stiffness, etc.
+- Solicit patient feedback from each activity performed as to pain, pain relief and stiffness

-A physician’s physical examination is often the first step toward diagnosing a prolapsed disc, bulging disc, spondylolisthesis, sciatica or other spinal conditions, although further testing is often necessary to confirm the diagnosis.
+A doctor’s physical examination is often the first step toward diagnosing a prolapsed disc, bulging disc, spondylolisthesis, sciatica or other spinal conditions, although further testing is often necessary to confirm the diagnosis.